Why It's Important to Spay and Neuter

 Need for extra food.

 Irritability and emotional changes.
-Hormanal stress and instability.
+Hormonal stress and instability.

-Unwanted puppies killed in shelters, abandoned in the streets, negleted or abused in bad homes.
+Unwanted puppies killed in shelters, abandoned in the streets, neglected or abused in bad homes.

 Neutering male animals can result in these benefits: